suresh-karuppasamy/react-express-mongodb-powersync-todolist/README.md

 ### Manual Testing

 1. **Offline Testing**:
-   - Turn off PowerSync
+   - Turn off Sync toggle
-   - Add users (should work offline)
+   - Add users (should work offline with IndexedDB)
-   - Turn on PowerSync
+   - Turn on Sync toggle
    - Verify users sync to MongoDB

 2. **Sync Testing**:
-   - Add users with PowerSync OFF
+   - Add users with Sync OFF
-   - Turn PowerSync ON
+   - Turn Sync ON
    - Check that users appear in MongoDB
    - Verify no duplicates are created